FlorianYan/ML-Projects/Introduction-To-Machine-Learning/Project4/README.md

 More sophistcated models such as BERT-large or Open AI's GPT-2 are not needed as we balance tradeoffs between model performance and computational cost.
 ### Model Selection and Training
-We trained a 4 layer MLP using the ADAM optimization algorithm and the MSE loss. o avoid overfitting, we applied regularization techniques including Dropout and Batch Normalization.
+We trained a 4 layer MLP using the ADAM optimization algorithm and the MSE loss.
+To avoid overfitting, we applied regularization techniques including Dropout and Batch Normalization.